-Most of Virginia's forestland is privately owned (more than 12.8 million acres).
-More than 373,600 individuals and families hold a total of 10 million acres.
-These private holdings average less than 75 acres in size, but range from a few acres to thousands of acres.
+Most of Virginia's forestland is privately owned (more than 13 million acres).
+Approximately 405,000 individuals and families hold a total of 10.6 million acres; 95 percent of these private holdings average less than 100 acres in size, but range from a few acres to thousands of acres.

-By 2012, ownership of forestland by forest products firms had declined to slightly more than one percent (186,700 acres) of the total forestland area.
+By 2013, ownership of forestland by forest products firms had declined to slightly more than one percent (188,400 acres) of the total forestland area.
 This is a reduction from seven percent in 2001 and 11 percent in 1992.